-WASHINGTON – The US Air Force in its fiscal 2017 budget submission updated the cost estimate for the Long Range Strike-Bomber, reflecting a reduction in funds for the development program over the next four years compared with the service’s previous plan.
+WASHINGTON – The US Air Force in its fiscal year 2017 budget submission updated the cost estimate for the Long Range Strike-Bomber, with a more accurate figure, reflecting a reduction in funds for the development program over the next four years compared with the service’s previous plan.

 In last year's budget request, the Air Force included about $12.6 billion in its research, development, technology and evaluation account for the next-generation bomber from FY17 through FY20, according to official budget documents.
 But for the same time period, the service's FY17 funding profile for LRS-B is about $9.1 billion – a significant drop of about $3.5 billion.

 Budget observers took to Twitter TuesdayFeb.
 9 after the initial budget rollout to lambaste the Air Force for cutting resources for the bomber.
 However, the reduction simply reflects the service’s updated cost estimate for the program since awarding a contract to Northrop Grumman Oct.
 27, Air Force deputy for budget Carolyn Gleason told reporters TuesdayFeb.
 9 at the Pentagon.